AguaClara/aide/reports/summer_june.md

 ## AIDE TEMPLATE

 Template utilizes Fusion 360, a CAD software, to create 3D models of the water treatment plant.
-Fusion is the ideal software for template because it allows components to be parameterized with equations and numbers.
+Fusion is the ideal software for Template because it allows components to be parameterized with equations and numbers.
 Parameters are "user-defined values used to control any reference geometry."

-For better understanding template, let's think of template as a burger.
+To better understand what Template does, let's think of Template as a burger.
 Usually when you order a burger, you get a patty, slice of cheese, lettuce, and tomato.
 The number of each part of the burger can be parametrized as seen below.

  Now if you wanted to order a double-double, you would input number of patties to equal 2.
-Fusion 360 will take this input and update the parameters for cheese, lettuce and tomato.
+Fusion 360 will take this input and update the parameters for cheese, lettuce and tomato, accordingly.

 Number of patties = 2